-- 1.3.
-The Cabinet is recommended to receive the accounts from the Audit and Corporate Governance Committee and any comments, noting: - 1. the issues arising from the preparation and audit of the statement of accounts set out in sections 2.3 to 2.9 in order to ensure that the findings are taken into account by Cabinet when making decisions and that any recommendations made by the external auditors are addressed.
+- 1.3. a) That the 2018/19 accounts be approved. - b) That the issues arising from the preparation and audit of the statement of accounts, as set out in sections 2.3 to 2.9, be noted in order to ensure that the findings are taken into account by Council when making decisions and that any recommendations made by the external auditors are addressed.